 What My Baby Can Do

-My son was 4-months old when we sleep trained, so it wasn’t reasonable to expect him to sleep all night long.
-I, and he, were ready to be done with 3 nursings per night, though.
+My son was four months old when we sleep trained, so it wasn’t reasonable to expect him to sleep all night.
+We both were ready to be done with three nursings per night, though.

 What I Can Do